 - Finding and interviewing witnesses who have been uncooperative with the police, but more forthcoming with third-parties

 - Deploying and coordinating highly specialized forensic experts

-In my firm’s 34 years of practice, we have helped close cold cases, contributed to active investigations, and exonerated wrongfully accused individuals through our examination and collection of evidence.
+In my firm’s 34 years of practice, we have helped close cold cases and contributed to active investigations.
+We’ve also exonerated wrongfully accused individuals through our examination and collection of evidence.
 It is amazing and heartbreaking the kinds of things that sometimes go unexamined for years.
 We have recovered previously missed or untested DNA, ballistics data, and fingerprints.
 We’ve chased-down alibis and found key witnesses – people that the police were unable or unwilling to find during an initial investigation.
-Most recently, we’ve discovered exculpatory social media posts to help a wrongfully accused client – we collected and preserved crucial data before it was deleted by the true perpetrator.
+Most recently, we’ve discovered exculpatory social media posts to help a wrongfully accused client.
+We collected and preserved crucial data before it was deleted by the true perpetrator.

-While we cannot go into more detail about any of our cases due to our strict confidentiality policies – there are hundreds of publicly available stories of exonerations due to new evidence and investigation.
+We cannot go into more detail about any of our cases due to our strict confidentiality policies.
+However, there are hundreds of publicly available stories of exonerations due to new evidence and investigation.

 At our best, private investigators combine the single-minded passion of citizen-detectives, the expansive resources of private companies, and the connections and experience of law enforcement to provide invaluable contributions to the rightful closure of criminal cases.

-We at BDA wish luck to our colleagues and peace of mind to the families of Adnan Syed and Hae Min Lee.
+We wish luck to our colleagues and peace of mind to the families of Adnan Syed and Hae Min Lee.